mefengl/what-i-watch/README.md

 https://www.youtube.com/watch?v=sl-QUd3YiqA , react native is more react than react

 https://www.youtube.com/watch?v=4IWCqHQclHU , I read his articles a lot; it's inspiring to see how he writes

+## 2024-08

+https://www.youtube.com/watch?v=Ux5AiKmra-E , neuralink's progress is amazing, super informative at the Q&A session